epigen/KPNN/README.md

 3. Downstream analysis is performed in R (tested on versions 3.2.3 or 3.5.1)

 # Installation
-1. Create a directory to contain all analysis
+1. Make sure you use the right versions of python and R
       ```
+	  python --version
+	  R --version
+      ```
+2. Create a directory to contain all analysis
+      ```
 	  mkdir KPNN/
 	  cd KPNN/
       ```
-2. The recommended approach is to use a virtual environment
+3. The recommended approach is to use a virtual environment
       ```
 	  # Set up virtual environment
 	  pip install virtualenv